 The Fulbright-Hays Scholarship covers Blackburn’s round-trip transportation, lodging, tuition, books and some meals.
 The Department of Education awarded 12 Fulbright-Hays Scholarships to China this year.

 Lawrence University, "Junior Katie Blackburn Awarded Fulbright-Hays Scholarship for Field Studies Program in China" (2013).
 Press Releases.
-Paper 64.
+64.